mosip/mosip-infra/deployment/v3/README.md

 All components installed here have High Availibity (HA) option.
 * IAM:  Keycloak may be run on a separate k8s cluster thereby providing HA.
 * Rancher: Similar to IAM, Rancher server may also be run on a separate k8s cluster.
-* Activeq: Master-slave configuration of ActiveMQ installed.
+* Activemq: Master-slave configuration of ActiveMQ installed.
 * MOSIP pods:  All pods may be replicated for HA.

 ## Cloud versus on-prem